md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ### Step 1.
 Write your ten questions (30 minutes)

-Slides 54 to 57 and 62.
+In lecture we covered the golden set: what a good question looks like, why some questions should have no answer in the code, and why you freeze the set before you measure.
 You started this in class; the three questions you wrote there are your first three.

 1. Replace the two examples in `questions/questions.json` with ten questions of your own, with ids `q01` to `q10`.
 Do not reuse the two examples.